 Mikwanedun Audisookon

-A center for art and wellness
+A center for wellness through culture and arts.

-Mik-wane-dun Aud-i-soo-kon” means “remember our teachings” in Ojibwe.
+“Mik-wane-dun Aud-i-soo-kon” means “remember our teachings” in Ojibwe.

 The Mikwanedun Audisookon Center will continue the healing traditions that have been passed down through the generations, providing an urban sanctuary where body, mind, and spirit can become whole through time-honored indigenous culture and practice.